ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## TLS Exporter Label Registry ## {#iana-tls-exporter-label}

-IANA is asked to add the following entry to the "TLS Exporter Label" registry within the "Transport Layer Security (TLS) Parameters" registry group, following the procedure specified in {{Section 6 of RFC5705}} and updated in {{Section 12 of RFC8447}}.
+IANA is asked to register the following entry in the "TLS Exporter Labels" registry {{IANA.TLS.Exporter.Labels}} within the "Transport Layer Security (TLS) Parameters" registry group, which is defined in {{Section 6 of RFC5705}} and updated in {{Section 12 of RFC8447}}.

 * Value: EXPORTER-ACE-PoP-Input-Client-AS
 * DTLS-OK: Y